Yvand/azd-functions-spfx-custom-api/azure-function-app/README.md

 ### Entra ID authentication not enabled

 After the provisioning completed, the Entra ID authentication appears to be enabled, but it is not.
-To actually enable it, go to function app > Authentication > Edit the Identity provider: Make any change to it and save.
+To actually enable it, go to function app > Authentication > Edit the Identity provider: Make any change and save.

 ### Update the Azure resources